EnriqueSolarte/360-multiview-datasets/README.md

 ```

 > [!NOTE]
-> The projects [360-MLC - NeuriPS'22](https://github.com/EnriqueSolarte/360-mlc) and [Ray-casting MLC - ECCV'24](https://github.com/EnriqueSolarte/ray_casting_mlc?tab=readme-ov-file) proposes and uses these datasets.
+> These datasets were officially proposed in [360-MLC - NeuriPS'22](https://github.com/EnriqueSolarte/360-mlc) and [Ray-casting MLC - ECCV'24](https://github.com/EnriqueSolarte/ray_casting_mlc?tab=readme-ov-file).
 If you use them, please cite them accordingly.

 For the `hm3d_mvl` dataset please cite the following paper: